 Can I bring a car up to Durham with me?

 Normally, no. There is no real need for having a car in Durham: everything is within walking distance and, more to the point, there is nowhere to park in town: nowhere to park for lectures, at the library or in town itself.
-If, however you do need to bring a car with you for medical reasons, you have to get permission from college first; get in touch with the college office first.
+If, however you do need to bring a car with you for medical reasons or other reasons, you have to get permission from college; get in touch with the college office to find out more.

 Can I leave my things in my room at the end of term?